Descendants of Thomas Halbert 1806-1865

 Those three males had male children.
 Their male children could each be tested.
 Each subsequent generation of males ccould be tested if their father was a Halbert.
 No daughter or sons of daughters could be tested.
 The test will not work if you are from a daughter of Thomas Halbert or any other line that does not have the Halbert surname.

 You needed to be a direct male descendant.

-If you are living in England or Scotland you need to be a direct male line descendant from any of the other male Halbert families and would carry the Halbert surname.
+If you are living in England or Scotland you would need to be a direct male line descendant from any of the other male Halbert families and would carry the Halbert surname.

 The test worked like this: A mouth swab is sent to you in the mail.
 You swab the inside of your mouth then place the swab inside a tube and send back to the USA by normal airmail.
-Your test results are available 8 weeks after being received.
+Your test results are available about 8 weeks after being received.
 Once available, the results are compared to other members online without identifying you.
 In the case of the YDNA test it showed The Aussie Halberts and The New Zealand Halberts are related.